surbhi18/MoML/README.md

 ## Grading

 There will be approximately 10 short homeworks (estimated weekly) totaling 40% of your grade which will be submitted handwritten.
+Homeworks will be due a week after they are assigned.
 There will also be 3 midterms at 18% each, one per focus area.
 For the midterms, you will be allowed to resubmit corrected solutions (within a week of receiving the grades) with a clear explanation of the mistake for up to 75% of the points.
 The remaining 6% will be for in-class participation (2% for each of the three focus areas).

+Each student will have 120 cumulative hours (5 days) of late time (as measured on Gradescope), which will be forgiven.
+After this cumulative amount of time has passed, any assignment that is turned in late will receive zero credit.
+If you have extenuating circumstances, please reach out to me on Ed.

 ## Textbook